 My favorite instrument is bass guitar as a music lover, and my musician of all time is Stanley Clarke, Grammy-winning bassist, producer and composer in jazz.
 My music band of all time is King Crimson (progressive rock/progressive metal).

-When I listened to Stanley's bass guitar during his live performance with Omar Hakim, Herbie Hancock and Wayne Shorter at the Istanbul Open Theater in 1991, I admired how he was a real master in his technic and artistic expressiveness.
-In addition to him, I really enjoy listening to some pioneering bass, electro and acoustic guitarists in jazz, rock and their subgenres, such as Marcus Miller, Kurt Rosenwinkel, Mike Stern, John McLaughlin, Al Di Meola, Dave Holland, Eberhard Weber, Robert Fripp, Tony Levin (and Stick Men featuring Tony Levin, Pat Mastelotto and Markus Reuter), Andrew Keeling, a multi-faceted composer, musicologist and musician (in progressive rock, classical music), Jimmy Page with Sarp Maden, Gurol Agirbas, two Turkish bass guitarists in jazz, Erkan Ogur, pioneer of fretless guitar, composer and guitarist in Turkish folk music, Bulent Ortacgil, Turkish composer, singer, guitarist in folk-rock and relevant music genres, and MFO, one of the leading Turkish rock and pop band since 1971.
+When I listened to Stanley's bass guitar during his live performance with Omar Hakim, Herbie Hancock and Wayne Shorter at the Istanbul Open Theater in 1991, I admired how he was a true master in his technics and artistic expressiveness.
+In addition to him, I really enjoy listening to some pioneering bass, electro and acoustic guitarists in jazz, rock and their subgenres, such as Marcus Miller, Kurt Rosenwinkel, Mike Stern, John McLaughlin, Al Di Meola, Dave Holland, Eberhard Weber, Robert Fripp, Tony Levin (and Stick Men featuring Tony Levin, Pat Mastelotto and Markus Reuter), Andrew Keeling, a multi-faceted composer, musicologist and musician (in progressive rock, classical music), Mark Knopfler ( & Dire Straits), and Sarp Maden, Gurol Agirbas, two Turkish bass guitarists in jazz, Erkan Ogur, pioneer of fretless guitar, composer and guitarist in Turkish folk music, Bulent Ortacgil, Turkish composer, singer, guitarist in folk-rock and relevant music genres, and MFO, one of the leading Turkish rock and pop bands since 1971.